DDI-TU-Dresden/thonny-wiki/Linux.rst

 Installing
 ------------

-`Download <https://bitbucket.org/plas/thonny/downloads>`_ the file with tar.gz extension.
+1. `Download <https://bitbucket.org/plas/thonny/downloads>`_ the file with tar.gz extension.
 If you have 64-bit Linux, then use file with x86_64 suffix, otherwise use the one with i686 suffix (run ``uname -m`` in terminal if you are not sure which you have).
-Unpack the file and run the installation script.
-For example, in Ubuntu command line you could execute following commands (don't forget to change the filename in first command):
+2. Unpack the file and run the installation script.For example, in Ubuntu command line you could execute following commands (don't forget to change the filename in first command):

 .. sourcecode:: none